PatMue/classification_robustness/README.md

 AROW Workshop ICCV2023 Code submission.
 Classification robustness to common optical aberrations.

+## Citation
-If you like this repository please consider to cite:
+If you find this useful in your research, please consider citing:

 @article{mueller2023_opticsbench,
-  author   = "Patrick Müller",
-  title    = "Classification robustness to common optical aberrations", journal  = "Proceedings of the International Conference on Computer Vision Workshops (ICCVW)", year     = 2023,
+  author   = "Patrick Müller, Alexander Braun and Margret Keuper", title    = "Classification robustness to common optical aberrations", journal  = "Proceedings of the International Conference on Computer Vision Workshops (ICCVW)", year     = 2023,